icos-project/Metrics-Export/README.md

         - step_in_seconds (mandatory) -> int.
         - sequence_size (mandatory) -> int.

+5) `stop_model_metrics` This route will receive a json payload to stop the metric creation(s) based on specific telemetry data.
+The json passed will contain:
+   1) `metric_names` (mandatory): A list of strings with the names of the metrics to be stopped.

 ## Usage
 To start the metrics_generator either:
 - create a docker image of it with the Dockerfile provided and deploy it.